How to Write a Reading Response Essay with Sample Papers

 Additional Information for Essay on Cell Phone Use While Driving

-You formulate this sort of essay any time you answer someone’s question, “What did you think of that book (article, movie, class, or news report)?
+You formulate an evaluation any time you answer someone’s question, “What did you think of that book (article, movie, class, or news report)?
 Responding personally to an article is usually the start of any analysis of writing, so it is a good first paper type to write.
-However, unlike a review or evaluation paper, your purpose is not to tell someone else whether or not they should read this article.
+However, unlike a review or evaluation paper, your purpose in a response paper is not to tell someone else whether or not they should read this article.
 Instead, your purpose is to explain your reaction and to give reasons (this will be the body of your paper) why you reacted that way.
 Doing an evaluation paper would take the reading response a step further and is probably one of the papers you will do next in your course.